๐น

 ๐ Definition:

 An elastic thread pool with limits.
-Creates threads as needed (like newCachedThreadPool
+Creates threads as needed

-) but bounded to avoid resource exhaustion.
+(like newCachedThreadPool) but bounded to avoid

 ๐ Use Case: